 As I work mostly from home, I’ll then break up my day with mini yoga or mindfulness breaks.
 Often this may be a five to fifteen minute energy pick me up or a gentle neck and shoulder stretch session.
 I may even end the day with an evening unwind yoga session, even if it’s just a spinal twist and forward bend.

-What is great about yoga and Pilates is that it can be done easily at home with minimal equipment—basically, a mat will do it.
+What is great about yoga and Pilates is that they can be done easily at home with minimal equipment—basically, a mat will do it.

 Equipment for my joyful movement practice